-“Moral Rights” means any rights to claim authorship of an Invention to object to or prevent the modification of any Invention, or to withdraw from circulation or control the publication or distribution of any Invention, and any similar right, existing under judicial or statutory law of any country in the world, or under any treaty, regardless of whether or not such right is denominated or generally referred to as a “moral right”;
+“Moral Rights” means any rights to claim authorship of an Invention to object to or prevent the modification of any Invention, or to withdraw from circulation or control the publication or distribution of any Invention, and any similar right, existing under judicial or statutory law of any country in the world, or under any treaty, regardless of whether or not such right is denominated or generally referred to as a “moral right”.

-“Term” has the meaning defined in clause 3 hereof;

-“Trade Secrets” means any scientific or technical data, information, design, process, procedure, formula, or improvement that is commercially available to the Company or a Company Affiliate and is not generally known in the industry; including not only information belonging to the Company which existed before the date of this Agreement, but also information developed by the Employee for the Company or its employees during the Employee’s employment and thereafter.

 The titles and subtitles used in this Agreement are used for convenience only and are not to be considered in construing or interpreting this Agreement.

 Except where the context specifically requires otherwise, words importing one gender shall be treated as importing any gender, words importing individuals shall be treated as importing legal entities and vice versa, words importing the singular shall be treated as importing the plural and vice versa, and words importing the whole shall be treated as including a reference to any part thereof.